THE ISLAND TRUST LTD and ISLAND (CUTTER) LTD (the Company)

 Photographs and videos

 Imagery is only taken with express permission from the parent/guardian or participant if aged 18 or over.
-Images may be used in reports to funding bodies who have contributed financially to the voyage or to an individual, or in our own published material, including Annual Reports and newsletters, website and social media.
+Images may be used in reports to funding bodies who have contributed financially to the voyage or to an individual, or in our own published material, including Annual Reports and newsletters, website and social media, or occasional sharing with other parties for promotional purposes.
 We do not use last names, but on occasion may use a first name.
 Images will be stored as per guidelines outlined in this Notice.

 Where you have consented to our processing of your /your child’s personal data, you have the right to withdraw that consent at any time.
 Please inform us immediately if you wish to withdraw your consent.
 However, the withdrawal of consent does not affect the lawfulness of earlier processing.
 If you withdraw your consent, we may not be able to continue to provide services to you.
 Even if you withdraw your consent, it may remain lawful for us to process your data on another legal basis.